 Like the South Campground, the Watchman Campground is also located right in the action of the South Entrance.
 This campground sits near the base of the gorgeous Watchman rock formation and provides amazing views of the surrounding red rock.

-Several sites are near the river (loops A and B) and other sites are up on a small hill (loops C, D, and F).
+Several sites are near the river (loops A and B), and other sites are up on a small hill (loops C, D, and F).
 Shade can be hard to come by in this campground, but the views are stunning.

 Open Season: Year-round.